-The Board has recently re-established the Audit Committee which amongst other functions is tasked with the oversight of risk management practices and policies and their application within the Company.
+The Board has an Audit Committee which amongst other functions is tasked with the oversight of risk management practices and policies and their application within the Company.
 The Audit Committee is responsible for overseeing and approving policies for the management and oversight of material business risks, internal compliance and internal controls.
 The objectives of the Company' risk management program are contained in the Risk Management Policy which is available on the Company's website at www.centaurus.com.au/corporate-governance.

 The Audit Committee membership and the experience and qualifications of its members is detailed at 4.1 above.
-The Audit Committee was re-established late in calendar 2019 and consequently, there were no meetings held during the year ended 31 December 2019.
+The number of Audit Committee meetings held during the year and the attendance of member directors are disclosed in the Financial Report for the period ended 31 December 2020.